MaedehY/MaedehY/README.md

 ## Hello 👋
 👩‍💻**ABOUT ME**

-PhD candidate in Environmental Engineering at the University of South Florida, specializing in water quality, and conservation.
-Holds a background in natural resources engineering and environmental science, with a focus on linking community needs with academic research to improve public health and environmental justice.
-Skilled in data analysis to drive impactful research outcomes.
-Seeking opportunities to collaborate on interdisciplinary projects addressing water quality improvement, disease reduction, and sustainable resource management.
+PhD candidate in Environmental Engineering specializing in water quality, data analytics, and risk modeling.
+Experienced in developing national-scale water quality databases, evaluating contaminants under the SDWA (EPA), and applying geospatial and statistical tools (R, ArcGIS Pro) to support regulatory and infrastructure decision-making.
+Skilled in translating complex environmental data into actionable insights for public health protection and policy improvement.
+Seeking opportunities in environmental consulting, data-driven infrastructure planning, and regulatory compliance..

 -------------------------------------------------------------------------------------------------------------------------------
 🔭 **Current Research**